 Government Relations and Advocacy

-For more than a decade, the Lupus Foundation of America and its network of lupus activists across the country have worked diligently to stimulate millions of dollars in federal and state funds for lupus research and education programs.
+For more than a decade, the Lupus Foundation of America and its network of lupus advocates across the country have worked diligently to stimulate millions of dollars in federal and state funds for lupus research and education programs.

 We must continue to make our voices heard and educate our elected officials about the impact of lupus on individuals and their families.
 The Foundation is committed to working with the United States Congress, federal government agencies and state legislatures and agencies to improve the lives of the more than 1.5 million Americans affected by lupus.